BSc Zoology with Foundation

 This four-year programme includes a foundation year that leads directly into the three-year BSc Zoology course.
-It provides an excellent route to a degree in zoology if you do not have the typical entry requirements.

 The foundation year will provide you with the skills and knowledge to succeed at university.
 You’ll develop core skills in academic study, writing and research.

 Your subject-specific studies will focus on basic principles in:

 Your learning will be delivered through a combination of lectures, tutorials, practical classes and workshops.

 A foundation year is more than just a stepping-stone to a degree.
 You will also benefit from: